Model studies of fluctuations in the background for jets in heavy ion collisions: Results

 Two random cones with a radius $R=0.4$ are drawn within $|\eta|<$ 0.5 for each event.
 The \pT of all reconstructed charged hadrons in the cone are added and the background density $\rho$ estimated from jets found with the \kT jet finder is subtracted to get

 where $A_{cone} = \pi R^2$.
 The distribution of \deltapT is a measure of the fluctuations in the background.

-\Fref{fig:Angantyr_BF_Data} shows the distribution of \deltapT in ALICE data in \Pb collisions at \sNN = 2.76 TeV~\cite{Abelev2012}, \BG, and Angantyr.
+\Fref{fig:Angantyr_BF_Data} shows the distribution of \deltapT in 3 different sets of points: ALICE data in \Pb collisions at \sNN = 2.76 TeV~\cite{ALICE:2012nbx}, \BG, and Angantyr.
 The leading jet has been excluded from both the ALICE data and Angantyr.
-Even though \BG uses ALICE single particle spectra and \vn, the distributions do not overlap.
+Even though \BG uses ALICE single-particle spectra and \vn, the distributions do not overlap.
 This is in part because \BG uses the average multiplicity and does not include fluctuations in the number of particles, leading to a somewhat narrower distribution than the data.
-Furthermore, \BG contains no jets.

-The distribution of the sum of momenta from a random sample of particles was discussed in~\cite{TANNENBAUM200129}, where it was applied to distributions of transverse energy in events.
-These derivations were applied in~\cite{Abelev2012} to the problem of random cones.
-In~\cite{TANNENBAUM200129}, the single particle spectrum is approximated as a Gamma distribution

-where $p \approx 2$ and $k$ are constants and $\Gamma(p)=p!$ if $p$ is an integer.
-The $N$-fold convolution of this distribution is itself another Gamma distribution with a mean given by $N \langle p_{T} \rangle$ and standard deviation $\sqrt{N} \sigma_{p_T}$.
-The \deltapT distribution in \fref{fig:Angantyr_BF_Data} can therefore be fit to a Gamma distribution to extract the width.
+Furthermore, \BG contains no hard processes, resonances, mini-jets or decays.
+Angantyr contains multiplicity fluctuations and the previously mentioned processes but underestimates the event multiplicity.